786mrnoor/web-development-notes/nextjs/README.md

 # Next JS
-Next.js is a popular React framework for building fast and scalable web applications.
+Next.js is a React framework for building fast and scalable fullstack web applications.
 It offers features like:

 ✅ **Server-side rendering (SSR)** and **static site generation (SSG)**
 ✅ **API routes** for backend functionality